How RSA Public-Key Encryption Keeps Digital Messages Secret

 What it doesn't cover

-- —Does not cover symmetric encryption systems where the same key is used for both encoding and decoding.
+- —Does not cover symmetric encryption systems where the same key is used for both encryption and decryption.

-- —Does not cover methods of key exchange that do not rely on the specific M^e (mod n) and C^d (mod n) transformations described in the claims.
+- —Does not cover cryptographic methods that do not rely on modular exponentiation (M^e mod n) for encryption and decryption.

 The clever bit